NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 - in positive sentences, based on bigrams, customers say that the `response` was `quick`, `problem` was `solved` and the support was `very helpful`
 - in negative sentences, on the basis of trigrams, customers claim that the `issue`/`problem` `not` `resolved` sometimes the add `yet` or `still` to fully express their dissatisfaction

-To summarize, basic approach already give some meaningful insights and the hope that the reviews might be classified automatically quite well and themes can be modeled then
+To summarize, the basic approach has already given some meaningful insights and the hope that the reviews might be classified automatically quite well and themes can be modelled then

 #### Unsupervised TF-IDF